Sunjammer/FuseJS-ViewModel/README.md

 ## Synopsis

 The `ViewModel` API is a plain JavaScript wrapper on top of the `Observable` API that provides a familiar looking component infrastructure to people coming from Vue, Angular, React and similar frameworks.
-Instead of having the user to juggle raw observables, with all their unfamiliar oddities, `ViewModel` wraps a components internals in a well defined structure where there is less room for errors and improvisation on a component-by-component basis.
+Instead of having the user juggle raw observables, with all their unfamiliar oddities, `ViewModel` wraps component internals in a well defined structure where there is less room for errors and unstructured improvisation on a component-by-component basis.

 ## Motivation

 * Plain Observables are somewhat hard to teach, hard to learn and hard to debug.
-In particular, newbies are often confused by the asynchronous nature of observables and the fact that no data flows unles they are subscirbed to.
+In particular, newbies are often confused by the asynchronous nature of observables and the fact that no data flows unles they are subscribed to.
 * Many JS developers are more familiar with a stricter component model (Vue, React, Angular).
-* The current (0.27) vanilla Fuse pattern encourages non-strict view model code, where `this` has a defined meaning in the root scope  and non-standard symbols are injected.
-This `ViewModel` class intends to wraps that up so we get complete strict mode.
+* The current (0.27) vanilla Fuse pattern encourages non-strict view model code, where `this` has a defined meaning in the root scope  and non-standard symbols are injected, conflicting with certain JS transpiler assumptions.
+This `ViewModel` class intends to wrap that up so we get complete strict mode.
 * `ViewModel` can be implemented as a plain JS layer that results in a tree of Observables, requiring no new protocol between JS and UX.

 ## Usage